esrf-bliss/Lima-documentation/source/install_linux.rst

 Stable versions of lima are tracked via Git branches and Git tags.
 So you can retrieve any particular version using git tools.
 Please refer to the release notes document `release notes`_ , for more information of the latest release and tags.

-For instance if you want to get the version 1.6.1 of Lima core, do:
+For instance if you want to get version 1.6.1 of Lima core, do:

 .. code-block:: bash